Skip to main content

 • Pick the service model early: Choose CDASS if you want to hire and schedule directly, or IHSS if you want agency payroll and supervision.

-• Answer the 2026 rule questions on purpose: Ask the case manager whether soft caps, the spouse or legally responsible person homemaker rule, or the planned weekly caregiver limit affect this case.
+• Answer the 2026 rule questions on purpose: Ask the case manager whether soft caps, the spouse or legally responsible person homemaker rule, or any proposed weekly caregiver limit affects this case.

 • Save every notice: Keep copies of PEAK uploads, screenshots, mailed letters, and names of people you spoke to.
 Colorado appeal deadlines are short.